 The key linchpins bridging the divide between FDR and Southern Democrats were Houston businessman Jesse Jones, who led the Reconstruction Finance Corporation, and fellow Texan John Nance Garner (above), who served as FDR’s vice-president for two terms (1933-1941).
 As former Speaker of the House, “Cactus Jack” Garner could navigate Capitol Hill.
 While staunchly anti-union, Garner spearheaded the FDIC bank bill against FDR’s initial objections.

 Keep in mind how divisive Democrats had been in the 1920s, torn between northern ethnic immigrants and rural, white Southerners.
 Roosevelt being a “party unifier” in the 1930s was code for civil rights would have to wait and minorities bore the worst brunt of the Depression.
-While there’s no “smoking gun” written evidence to support this conspiracy, the pattern is clear enough to make coincidence unlikely.
+While there’s no “smoking gun” primary source evidence to support this conspiracy, the pattern is clear enough to make coincidence unlikely.
 Historian Ira Katznelson even argues that Southerners used the Great Depression to hijack American politics for another generation.
 Famous for its progressive gains, and rightfully credited for including more Blacks in the administration than any in history up until then, the New Deal was initially built on the foundation of Jim Crow.
 To keep Democrats united, FDR didn’t support a key anti-lynching bill.
 The NAACP called the new social safety net “a sieve with holes just big enough for the majority of Negroes to fall through.”
 The New Deal was also indirectly racist insofar as it bolstered labor unions (more later), and unions often protected Whites and opposed immigration.

 These New Deal flaws have led modern civil rights commentator Ta-Nehisi Coates to argue that modern liberalism is intrinsically racist, but many civil rights leaders have been leftists or liberals and even the New Deal helped minorities in important ways.
 It built low-cost housing, employed African Americans in the WPA and CCC (more below), and set up locally-run agencies in Puerto Rico to create jobs.
 There is no essential or lasting causal connection between liberal politics and racism.
 After all, the 1960s civil rights movement’s biggest gains happened during America’s most liberal phase: LBJ’s Great Society.
 In the 1930s, African Americans and Hispanics still did better than they had under Hoover because many New Deal programs covered all workers.
 Notably, the few Blacks who could vote migrated to the Democratic Party in the 1930s and, indeed, one of the New Deal’s biggest criticisms at the time was that it wasn’t racist enough.